 Cauldron of Dagda

-The Cauldron of abundance
+The Cauldron of Abundance

 Though it is part of the Otherworld, it is not the only part.
 There are other lands as well.
 Tir na mBan is the Land of Women, said to be inhabited by beautiful women, which is often visited by heroes of the myths.
 In some traditions the aos sidhe are said to live in Tir na nOg, while the Tuatha De Danann live in Tir na mBeo, or the Land of the Living.
 Another place is named for Donn, who is reported to be an ancestor of the Irish.
 It is called Teach Duinne, the house of Donn, and it's where one goes when they die.
 And still another is Tir Tairngire, the Land of Promise, ruled by Manandan.
+To find out more about the different worlds that make up the Celtic Otherworld, go to the section entitled The Otherworld.

 Go over to the the section on More Folktale to find the tale of the Irish hero Oisin, who is invited to Tir na nOg by the beautiful Niamh, as well as some other stories.
 Enjoy!